jhellingman/tei2html/Wiki/UsingTheRendAttribute.md

 Implementation notes:

 1. Handle the `@style` attribute, and output it as a CSS rule.
-   - generate a unique class-name for the CSS fragment.
+   - generate a unique class name for the CSS fragment.
    - output the value of the `@style` attribute verbatim.
    - remove duplicates, such that identical `@style` attributes are only output once.
    - apply the generated class-name to the relevant output element in HTML.